Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes

 \subsection{Technology-Adjusted Firm-Level Tests}

-To assess whether the detected explosive episodes reflect genuine speculation or technology-driven fundamental repricing, we apply the technology-adjusted PSY test to each Magnificent Seven stock.
+To assess whether the detected explosive episodes remain after accounting for firm-level fundamentals, we apply the technology-adjusted PSY test to each Magnificent Seven stock.
 Unlike the index-level analysis, which uses aggregate technology covariates (log IT investment, TFP, and log patent grants), the firm-level analysis constructs individual counterfactuals from each firm's own Compustat fundamentals.
 Specifically, for each stock~$i$ we estimate the OLS regression

 where $\text{RevPS}_{i,t}^{\text{real}} = \text{revtq}_{i,t} / (\text{CPI}_t \times \text{cshoq}_{i,t})$ is CPI-deflated revenue per share and $\text{RDPS}_{i,t}^{\text{real}} = \text{xrdq}_{i,t} / (\text{CPI}_t \times \text{cshoq}_{i,t})$ is CPI-deflated R\&D expenditure per share, both constructed from quarterly Compustat data interpolated to monthly frequency via last observation carried forward (LOCF).
 Revenue per share captures realized commercialization and firm scale, while R\&D expenditure per share proxies firm-specific technology investment.
 The training window is the 2006--2019 period, consistent with the index-level AI-era analysis of Section~\ref{subsec:ai_cointegration}, which postdates the dot-com bubble and predates the AI-driven rally.
 Crucially, because several Magnificent Seven stocks exhibit PSY-detected explosive episodes within the 2006--2019 window (Figure~\ref{fig:psy_mag7}), we exclude each stock's own bubble months from its training sample.
 This ensures that the counterfactual relationship is estimated exclusively from non-bubble observations, consistent with the requirement that the training period should not be contaminated by speculative dynamics.
 We then compute the price gap $\hat{g}_{i,t} = p_{i,t} - \hat{f}_{i,t}$ and apply PSY to the residual.